| 7. Staten Island Serpentinite Todt Hill on Staten Island is the highest point along the Atlantic Seaboard

 during the Taconic Orogeny.
 The occurrence of serpentinite is consistent

+with the interpretation that Staten Island is east of Cameron's Line.
 Along the eastern side of the Staten Island Expressway is a road cut

 for an abandoned highway interchange (Figure 25).
 The road cut is on undeveloped